If you’ve explored any of my recipes before, you’ll know I like to type up a bunch of notes before diving into the recipe.

 - The protein powder I used is a blend of whey & casein protein.
 The addition of casein helps the consistency a lot because casein is thicker and pudding-like, but a whey protein powder will work just fine here as well.

-- I used mini Oreos because I find it easier!
-The nutrition info here includes using 2 mini Oreos in each parfait.
-By all means, feel free to add more Oreos or use full-sized!
-Or, you can omit them, but this is an Oreo parfait for a reason ?
+- The nutrition info here includes using half an Oreo in each parfait.
+By all means, feel free to add more Oreos to really pack in the favor.
+Or, you can omit them, but this is an Oreo parfait for a reason.

 - The Oreo layer used canned pumpkin because it's a magical ingredient that is low in calories and has a perfect soft texture.
 You can swap it out for more Greek yogurt if you want to up the protein even more.
 Personally, I don't love the taste of yogurt, so I didn't want to go overboard with it.